wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 3.1.1 (2013-01-14) =
+* Fixed a variable reference in the widget.
+* Added the (optional) NGFB_DEBUG and NGFB_RESET constants.
+Defining NGFB_RESET will reset the options to their default values when activating the plugin.
+* Added the NGFB_OPTIONS_NAME, NGFB_CLASSNAME, and NGFB_FULLNAME.
+* Added an informational message box in the admin pages when options are updated and need to be saved.
+* Added an $opts_version variable to check if database options need to be updated (as opposed to just using the plugin version string).

 = Version 3.1 (2013-01-12) =
 * Fixed a small oversight where apply_content_filter() was being run on the excerpt by mistake.
 The fix is in keeping with improving performance as much as possible.
 * Added a warning message (in the admin pages) for missing plugin options in the database.
 This fixes an error where the plugin has been installed and activated, but it's options have disappeared from the database at some point.
 The plugin will now recognize this condition, generate a warning message, and reset the options to their defaults.